notyourdaniels/Online-Class-Automation/README.md

 # Online-Class-Automation
-An automatic process for my sister online class.
+An automatic process for your online class